Noise signatures for determining chiral Majorana fermion modes: Results

-The key difference comes when $M_z=0.2$, where the half quantized conductance arises.
-Different from a TSC phase, where currents only locate on the edge, the currents here spread on the entire central region as one can see clearly in Fig.~\ref{dis}(e).
-This indicates that the currents in a metallic phase are high coupled.
-Notably, because of percolation domains, a TSC may also hosts some localized currents in the central region.
-But the emergence of the HQCPs ensures that the chiral Majorana fermion modes are still independent {\cite{Lian2018}}.
-The direct imaging of different local currents is the most accurate way to distinguish a TSC from a metal, even though the ground superconductor covered in the central region makes it a challenge to image the localized currents {\cite{Lai2011,Ren2015,Nowack2013}}.
-Additional to that, these different current distributions can lead to different current-current correlations, which indicates some other signatures to distinguish these two mechanisms.
+Notably, because of the percolation domains, a TSC may also host some localized currents in the central region.
+But the emergence of the HQCPs ensures that the chiral Majorana fermion modes still exist {\cite{Lian2018}}.
+The direct imaging of different local currents is the most accurate way to distinguish a TSC from a metal, even though the superconductor covered in the central region makes it a challenge to image the localized currents {\cite{Lai2011,Ren2015,Nowack2013}}.
+However, these different current distributions can lead to different current-current correlations, thus, give some other signatures to distinguish these two mechanisms.

-\textit{Current noises.---}
+\subsection{Current noises}

 To analysis the current-current correlations, we study the related current noises {\cite{Blanter2000,Martin2005}}, which are defined as

 where $\delta\hat{\text{I}}\left(t\right)=\hat{\text{I}}\left(t\right)-\left<\text{I}\left(t\right)\right>$, and the subscripts $a,b$ can be $L$ or $R$ with the same (different) subscripts denoting the local (non-local) current noise.
 In particular, we consider the current noise at zero frequency, which represents the correlation of current fluctuations {\cite{Li2018}}.